 - 1. Fencing consistent with the appearance of the residential buildings must screen the collection area.
 The fencing must be made of PVC or treated lumber and constructed for permanent use. - 2.
 The pad for the refuse collection area, including the approach area, must be concrete (not asphalt). - 3.
 The refuse collection area(s) may not be at the entrances or exits of the project. - 4.
 Signs must be at all refuse collection areas to prohibit parking in front of collection facilities. - 5.
-Pipe bollards or 8 inch x 8 inch treated timber must be installed behind dumpsters. - 6.
+A minimum of two painted pipe bollards must be installed behind dumpsters.
+Pedestrian paths of accessible travel must be marked/identified (painted in yellow or white) on dumpster slab surfaces. - 6.
 All projects must include a separate pad for tenant recycling receptacles and participate in a recycling program.